Courses and Requirements

 Critical reading and interdisciplinary discussion of selected Latin American short fiction.
 Designed to familiarize students with the poetics of the Latin American short story and its relationship to pertinent literary movements.
 An intercultural examination of the artistic components of various Latin American short stories within their socio-historical contexts.
 Readings will include works by Borges, Quiroga, Cortázar, Rulfo, Valenzuela, Castellanos, García Márquez and others.
 Prerequisite, 210 or 211 or consent of instructor.
 Taught in Spanish.

-In each of the three Hispanophone Caribbean islands toward the mid-twentieth century, extremely different political fall-outs produced a corpus of texts distinct from that of their predecessors.
-The Cuban Revolution, the death of the Dominican dictator Trujillo, and Puerto Rico’s new political status as a U.S Commonwealth, all spurred a reconsideration of literature and other media as a socio-political space in which to articulate new notions of cultural identity.
-This course, through poetry, film, music and narrative, will examine the cultural shifts and their aesthetic correlates arising from these fracturing yet foundational historical events.
+In each of the three Hispano-Caribbean islands toward the 1950s, different political fall-outs produced a corpus of texts distinct from that of their predecessors.
+The Cuban Revolution, the death of the Dominican dictator Trujillo, and Puerto Rico’s new political status as a U.S Commonwealth all spurred a reconsideration of literature and other media as a socio-political space in which to articulate new notions of cultural identity.
+This course, through poetry, film, music and narrative, examines the cultural shifts and their aesthetic correlates arising from these fracturing events.
+(Writing-intensive.)
 (Proseminar.)
 Prerequisite, HSPST 200.
 Maximum enrollment, 16.
-Rodríguez-Plate.

 Representing Gender in Latin America.

 Approaches gender studies through critical analysis of Latin American literature, film and social movements.
 We study representations of femininity and masculinity in Latin American culture and their historical roots, considering traditional gender roles and more contemporary attempts to break with social expectations linked to sex and gender, as well as the complex interactions of gender with nationality, class and sexual orientation.
 Discussions center in issues of representation, identity and “equality.”
 Readings include both literary texts as well as gender theory.
-Prerequisite, two 200-level courses in Hispanic studies above 200 or 201, or consent of instructor.
+Prerequisite, Two 200-level courses in Hispanic studies above 200 or 201, or consent of instructor.
 Taught in Spanish.
+(Same as Women's Studies 303/403.)
+Maximum enrollment, 16.

 The Power of Looking: Re-imagining the Nation in Hispanic Films.